 Are you caring for a loved one with Alzheimer’s disease?
 Don’t miss a free series of workshops offered by HomeInstead.
 Family Caregiver workshops on Alzheimer’s Disease and Other Dementias will be presented on July 31 and Aug.
 7 from 10 to noon at the Senior Center.
 This workshop will help you learn about the causes, symptoms, and diagnosis of Alzheimer’s disease and other dementias; techniques to interact and engage with your loved ones diagnosed with Alzheimer’s disease and other dementias; the challenging behaviors displayed by those with Alzheimer’s disease and other dementias and how to handle these behaviors.
 Please call 802-860-4663 to RSVP and do plan on attending both sessions.

 Preliminary plans are in the works to offer duplicate bridge in the fall.
 If you are interested in helping organize this new activity, please call the center at 878-6940.

 Newcomers are always welcome at the center, where we offer a full schedule of activities.
 Mah Jongg is Mondays and Fridays at 10 a.m.
 Every Monday, Wednesday and Friday, people play bridge and Skipbo from 12:30 to 3:30 p.m.
 Bingo is Tuesdays from 12:30 to 3:30 p.m.
 Seated Yoga is Wednesdays at 10 a.m.
 Come join the fun!

-The Senior Van provides free transportation for Essex residents aged 60 or more anywhere in Essex Monday through Friday from 9 a.m.-4 p.m. and Sundays to church from 9 a.m.-12 p.m.
-To make a reservation, call the Center at 878-6940 the previous business day between 9 and 11:45 a.m.
-Volunteers are waiting to take your call.
+The Senior Van provides free transportation for Essex residents aged 60 or older anywhere in Essex on Monday through Friday from 9 a.m. to 4 p.m. and Sundays from 9 a.m. to noon.
+To make a reservation, call 878-6940 the previous business day between 9 and 11:45 a.m.